Nutrition and Dietetics

 To be considered for admission to the Master of Science in Nutrition and Dietetics (MSND), a prospective student must be admitted to Missouri State’s Dietetic Internship Graduate Certificate Program (DI) or provide a copy of their Registered Dietitian and Nutritionist (RDN) identification card issued by the Commission on Dietetic Registration.

-Final admission decisions will be based on a complete application form to the Graduate College.
-There is a graduate program application fee per the MSU Graduate College policy.
-A complete application includes the following:
+Final admission decisions will be based on a complete application form in GradCAS which includes the application fee per the MSU Graduate College policy.
+A complete application for RDN applications requires the following:

-- Completion of the baccalaureate degree from an ACEND accredited college or university.
+- Completion of a baccalaureate degree from an ACEND accredited college or university.

 - Cumulative GPA of 3.00 over the last 60 hours of academic work taken.

-- A personal philosophy statement addressing the applicant's professional career goals and how the program will help accomplish these goals, in addition to discussing the applicant's strengths and areas of improvement.
+- A personal philosophy statement, two pages maximum, addressing the applicant's professional career goals and how the program will help accomplish these goals, in addition to discussing the applicant's strengths and areas of improvement.

-- Students for whom English is a second language must earn a minimum score of 79 on the internet-based within two years prior to application on the Test of English as a Foreign Language (TOEFL).
+- Students for whom English is a second language must earn a score of 79 or higher on the internet-based within two years prior to application on the Test of English as a Foreign Language (TOEFL).
 The TOEFL website is www.ets.org/toefl.

 - Work or volunteer reference